Table of Contents

 The Geographic Context of the Andes Mountains

 The Andes Mountains, the longest continental mountain range on Earth, stretch more than 7,000 kilometers along the western edge of South America.
-For the Moche civilization, which thrived in northern Peru from roughly 100 to 800 AD, this formidable range was not a distant backdrop but an active force that defined daily life.
-The Andes created a series of sharply contrasting ecological zones—from arid coastal deserts to humid highland valleys—each with its own resources and challenges.
-This mosaic of microclimates allowed the Moche to exploit multiple environments simultaneously, a strategy that underpinned both their cultural identity and economic resilience.
+For the Moche civilization, which flourished in northern Peru from approximately 100 to 800 AD, this towering range was not a distant backdrop but a dynamic, life-shaping force.
+The Andes created a complex landscape of sharply contrasting ecological zones—from the hyper-arid coastal deserts to humid highland valleys—each offering unique resources and challenges.
+This intricate mosaic of microclimates enabled the Moche to exploit multiple environments simultaneously, a strategy that became foundational to both their cultural identity and economic resilience.

 Topography, Climate, and Resource Diversity